Photophobia is eye discomfort in bright light.

 - When did the light sensitivity begin?

-- Does it hurt all the time or just sometimes?
+- How bad is the pain?
+Does it hurt all the time or just sometimes?

 - Do you need to wear dark glasses or stay in dark rooms?